What Is the 18th Ward?

 Youth Sports Participation

-We created our program to address the gaps in youth sports participation:
+We created our program to address the gaps in youth sports:

-- In New Orleans: less than 20% of kids in Orleans Parish are active in sports.
+- Local: less than 20% of kids in Orleans Parish are active in sports.

 - Based on race/ethnicity: youth representation across the country for black athletes is 8% for youth soccer, 10% for baseball, 14% for football, and 25% for basketball.
 (Sports & Fitness Industry Association)